veloduff/veloduff.github.io/_posts/2024-04-10-aws-snowcone-setup-guide.markdown

 tags: [aws, snowcone, data-transfer, nfs, datasync, edge-computing]
 ---

 If you're looking for a movie reference, look no further.
 Yes, I'm referring to the Robert Redford and Faye Dunaway movie [Three Days of the Condor](https://www.imdb.com/title/tt0073802/).
 A not-so-spy type has to hide from internal assets trying to eliminate him.
 Good movie.
 Very 70's.

 This is a deep dive in to my three days with an AWS Snowcone unit.
 AWS Snowcone is a portable, rugged, and secure edge computing and data transfer device that enables you to collect, process, and move data to AWS.
 This comprehensive guide walks through the complete setup process, from ordering to data transfer using both NFS and DataSync methods.

 ## Ordering and Delivery

+As of Nov/2024 the Snowball device has been discontinued: *[AWS Snow device updates](https://aws.amazon.com/blogs/storage/aws-snow-device-updates/)*

 * **Ordered**: December 10, 2023
 * **Shipping Label (UPS) created**: March 27, 2024